 The main translation exposures derive from equities and permanent loans, which in substance form a part of the net investment in the US, India and UK based subsidiaries.
 The Group hedges its translation risks selectively by using foreign currency loans and derivatives.
 Equity hedging decisions are made by the Finance Committee, who in its decision making considers the hedge's estimated impact on the Group's key indicators, long-term cash flows and hedging cost.
-On the reporting period closing date the Group had outstanding translation risk hedges of USD 223 million (of which USD 110 million in the form of currency loans and USD 113 million in the form of derivatives) and of GBP 20 million (of which GBP 20 million in the form of currency loans and USD 113 million in the form of derivatives and GBP 20 million, of which USD 110 million in the form of currency loans and USD 113 million in the form of derivatives and GBP 20 million, of which GBP 20 million in the form of derivatives).
+On the reporting period closing date the Group had outstanding translation risk hedges of USD 223 million (of which USD 110 million in the form of currency loans and USD 113 million in the form of derivatives) and of GBP 20 million (of which USD 110 million in the form of currency loans and USD 113 million in the form of derivatives and GBP 20 million, of which GBP 20 million in the form of derivatives).